cs1060f25/evanjiang943-hw3/README.md

 ## Contact

-For questions or issues, please contact Evan Jiang at [your-email@example.com].
+For questions or issues, please contact Evan Jiang at evanjiang@college.harvard.edu